Understanding and Improving Shampoo and SOAP via Kullback-Leibler Minimization¶

 Core Problem¶

-Shampoo and its efficient variant SOAP employ Kronecker-structured second-order moment estimates for preconditioned optimization.
+Shampoo and its efficient variant SOAP utilize Kronecker-structured second-moment estimates for preconditioned optimization.
 However: 1.
-Shampoo typically requires step-size grafting with Adam to remain competitive.
-2. SOAP mitigates this by running Adam in the Shampoo eigenbasis, but incurs additional memory overhead.
-3. Prior analyses are primarily based on the Frobenius norm, which ignores the SPD (symmetric positive definite) constraint.
+Shampoo typically requires step-size grafting with Adam to achieve competitive performance.
+2. SOAP mitigates this by running Adam within the Shampoo eigenbasis but introduces additional memory overhead.
+3. Prior analyses were primarily based on the Frobenius norm, which ignores SPD (Symmetric Positive Definite) constraints.

-- KL divergence naturally respects the SPD constraint, whereas the Frobenius norm does not.
+- KL divergence naturally respects SPD constraints, whereas the Frobenius norm does not.

-- The entries of an SPD matrix do not play equivalent roles, yet the Frobenius norm treats them uniformly.
+- The terms in an SPD matrix do not play equivalent roles; the Frobenius norm treats all entries equally, while KL does not.

-- KL divergence extends naturally to the tensor-valued setting.
+- KL divergence naturally extends to tensor-valued scenarios.

 Method¶